FreeTubeApp/FreeTube-Docs/about/about-freetube.md

 ## How Does it Work?

 FreeTube does not use the official YouTube API.
 Instead, it parses the information it needs from the YouTube website in a similar manner to youtube-dl.
-FreeTube has two different API engines that it can use to obtain information from YouTube.
-FreeTube has a built-in extractor (Dubbed the [Local API](/usage/local-api/)) or it can use the [API](/usage/invidious-api/) from the [Invidious Project](/about/invidious/).
+FreeTube has two different API engines that it can use to otain information from YouTube.
+FreeTube has a built-in extractor (Dubbed the [Local API](/usage/local-api/)) or it can use the [API](/usage/invidious-api) from the [Invidious Project](/about/invidious).

 ## Feature List